saferpay/sndbx/texts/intro.md

 ## <a name="3ds"></a> 3-D Secure

-3-D Secure – 3DS for short – is supported by Visa (Verified by Visa), MasterCard (MasterCard SecureCode), American Express (SafeKey), Diners Club (ProtectBuy) and others.
+3-D Secure – 3DS for short – is supported by Visa (Visa Secure), MasterCard (MasterCard SecureCode), American Express (SafeKey), Diners Club (ProtectBuy) and others.
 Via liability shift, merchants that offer the 3-D Secure process benefit from fewer payment defaults and from increased security with respect to credit card acceptance.
 It does not matter whether the card holder (CH) participates in this process or not.

 The 3-D Secure procedure can only be used for payments on the Internet.
 If participating in the process, CHs must identify themselves to their card-issuing banks (issuer) while making payments.
 Payments that merchants conclude via 3-D Secure are to be specially flagged.
 Only when the corresponding criteria have been sent with the authorisation to the credit card company does the liability shift apply.
 This step is done automatically via the Transaction Interface and the Payment Page, meaning that no additional integration costs arise.
 The authentication of the CH proceeds via a web form provided by the issuer or by the service provider contracted by the issuer.
 The 3-D Secure authentication of the CH is done via an Internet browser.